Geometric properties of certain integral operators involving Hornich operations: Introduction

 Now, we discuss some familiar operations in geometric function theory.
 One of them is the Hornich sum of functions $f,g\in\mathfrak{F}$ defined as

 Another one is the Hornich scalar multiplication operation (or operator)

 where $f\in \mathfrak{F}$, $\beta \in \mathbb{C}$ and $|z|<1$.
 Here, the choice for the branch of $(g'(w))^\beta$ has been taken in such a way that $(g'(0))^\beta=1$.
-The operator $I_\beta$ is studied in many literature, see for instance \cite{Kimponnusamy04,KS06,Kim07,Shankey19,Nunokawa69,ponnusamy19,Royster65} and references therein.
+It clearly follows that $I_\alpha I_\beta = I_{\alpha \beta}$.
 It is easy to check that the class $\mathfrak{F}$ forms a vector space over $\mathbb{C}$ under the Hornich operations (the Hornich sum and the Hornich scalar multiplication operation).
 The Hornich operations can be used to obtain many important integral operators.
+In the sequel, the following definition due to Kim and Merkes \cite{Kim72} is useful for our main results: